-Recap of Huge Gator OV Weekend - ESPN 98.1 FM - 850 AM WRUF
+Recap of Huge Gator Official Visits Weekend - ESPN 98.1 FM - 850 AM WRUF

 Ethan White 3 star OT from Clearwater, FL

-Gator Commit, Ethan White, said he really enjoyed hanging out with the large group of recruits during his OV and that getting to hang out with the Gator players was the highlight of his visit.
+Gator Commit, Ethan White, said he really enjoyed hanging out with the large group of recruits during his visit and that getting to hang out with the Gator players was the highlight of his visit.

 My son and I would like to extend a special thank you to @CoachDanMullen and his INCREDIBLE staff.
 Our Official Visit was one to remember 🐊🐊🐊🐊🐊🐊 🐊🐊🐊@ethanwhite79@leewdavis17 @CoachHevesy @DavidBowenUF @GatorsFB pic.twitter.com/aSWrPuHeaC